-When to Go Long or Short in Forex: Mastering Buy and Sell Decisions
+When to go long or short in Forex: Mastering buy and sell decisions

-writen by admin
+writen by Jerilyn Quinn

-10 min read
+9 min read

 In the simplest terms, your position reflects your expectation of future price movement for a specific currency pair.

-Going Long (Buying)
+1.1.
+Going long (Buying)

-When you go long in Forex, you are essentially buying a currency pair with the expectation that its value will increase.
-You buy the base currency (the first currency listed in the pair) and simultaneously sell the quote currency (the second currency).
-For example, if you go long on EUR/USD, you are buying Euros and selling US Dollars.
+For instance, entering a long position on EUR/USD means you're purchasing Euros while simultaneously selling US Dollars.
 Your goal is to sell the pair back later at a higher price, thus making a profit on the difference.
 Traders go long when they are bullish on the currency pair, meaning they believe its price will rise due to factors like positive economic data for the base currency's economy or favorable technical analysis patterns.

-Going Short (Selling)
+1.2.
+Going short (Selling)

-Conversely, when you go short in Forex, you are selling a currency pair with the expectation that its value will decrease.
-In this case, you sell the base currency and simultaneously buy the quote currency.
 If you go short on EUR/USD, you are selling Euros and buying US Dollars.
 The objective is to buy the pair back later at a lower price, profiting from the price decline.
 Traders go short when they are bearish on the currency pair, anticipating a price drop based on negative economic news, unfavorable technical indicators, or other market analysis.

 • Trends: Identifying the prevailing market trend (uptrend, downtrend, or sideways/ranging) is crucial.
 The adage "the trend is your friend" often guides traders to go long in an uptrend and go short in a downtrend.